sjdv1982/seamless/silk.md

 Conversion to JSON schema:
 - SEAMLESS $refs are re-written
-- constructs are replaced with their plain-form-generated schema
+- Silk schema "constructs" are replaced with their plain-form-generated schema
+- Python validators are preserved, although JSON schema implementations won't know what to do with them.

 # extra schema fields
 On top of JSON schema
 (1) indicates object-only, (2) indicates array-only

+## not_required (2)
+It is possible to explicitly annotate properties as not_required.
+In a later version of Silk, there will be an annoying Microsoft-Office-paperclip assistant who will ask all kind of annoying questions

+## order (2)
+Tells the order of properties, which helps in building \*args constructors.

 ## storage
 Note: in addition to being normative (schema) values,